 THE COLONIAL SOCIETY OF MASSACHUSETTS will underwrite a project on the history of New England before the American Revolution.

-Candidates must apply online.
+Candidates must apply online by February 1, 2022.
 The NERFC is managed by the Massachusetts Historical Society.

 “An exact mapp of New England and New York,” Cotton Mather, originally published in London in 1702, a facsimile of the map which belongs in Mather’s Magnalia Booke I page 1, Collections of the Massachusetts Historical Society.